Keystone was the first major Colorado Resort to open this week, cutting the ribbon on Season 50.

-Keystone rules for kids.
-Few resorts make life so easy for families, especially on the wallet, with free lift passes and lots of free activities for the kids.
+Secondly, few resorts make life so easy for families, with a relaxed self contained village environment in a forest park setting and lots of free activities for the kids.

 Keystone’s Kids Ski Free deal applies all-season, including Xmas and New Year.
 Kids 12 and younger ski free when the family book two or more nights lodging through Keystone Resort.
 There is plenty of choice, from affordable hotel rooms to spacious family size condos.
 The free resort transport system makes getting around simple between the village areas and the slopes.

 Free family fun is the goal at Keystone’s Kidtopia*

 The Kidtopia lineup includes activities such as the village parade and fireworks, family game nights, hands-on learning activities, ice cream parties and meeting Ski Patrol rescue dogs.
 From late November 24 to Xmas Eve the Kidtopia Mountain Spectacular offers a mountaintop celebration and lighting ceremony of the World’s largest snow fort.

 Get your little kids and their gear around using the complimentary red wagon carts, a great idea as any parent (or grandparent) of little skiers will attest.

 Not surprisingly with all the focus on family the ski terrain is ideal for learning and progression, including a fun Family Ski Trail.